Welcome to the Navistar MaxxForce Engine Class Action Settlement Website

 1. The amounts received by Settlement Class Members under any option may be reduced, or increased, pro rata based on the number of claims made by Class Members.
 Some limitations apply, particularly if one Class Member leased a truck to another Class Member.

-1. If you leased a Class Vehicle from any party other than Navistar for more than 30 days, both the lessor (owner) and lessee of the Class Vehicle are Class Members and are each eligible for half of the Cash Option or Rebate Option for the time period of the lease.
-Each lessor and lessee may instead independently elect the full Individual Prove-Up option.
-Sufficient Proof of Ownership or Lease is required.
+1. If you leased a Class Vehicle from any party other than Navistar for more than 30 days, both the lessor (owner) and lessee of the Class Vehicle are Class Members and were each eligible for half of the Cash Option or Rebate Option for the time period of the lease.
+Each lessor and lessee could have instead independently elected the full Individual Prove-Up option.
+Sufficient Proof of Ownership or Lease was required.

 The deadline to submit a claim was August 19, 2024.
-Claims submitted after the deadline are considered late and remain subject to Court approval.
+Claims submitted after the deadline but on or before January 9, 2025 were deemed as late claims and were approved by the Court on March 12, 2025.
 It is no longer possible to submit a late claim.

 The claims period ran for a period of six (6) months between February 20, 2024 to August 19, 2024.